 Q: What type of experiences will be offered and what is the expected time commitment?

 A: Coursework includes classroom instruction; pre-arranged clinical experiences, mandatory labs and selected community clinical experiences.
 Both the Basic and the Transition program require a FULL TIME commitment.

 Q: How many days a week/hours will I spend in class and clinical?
-(Refer to syllabus posted on the webpage under “course” in the nursing homepage)

 A: For all semesters in the Nursing Program class days range from 2-3 days a week.
 Class and clinical hours can be 15-16 hours a week.
 In some courses additional days and hours may be added to accommodate achievement of student learning objectives.